Septoplasty Surgery: Pros & Cons of Deviated Septum Surgery

 Septoplasty Recovery

-If your surgery is done under local anesthesia, you can go back home a couple of hours after the surgery; however, if your surgery is done under general anesthesia, you should stay at least a night at the hospital until the anesthesia is out of system.
+If your surgery is done under local anesthesia, you can go back home a couple of hours after the surgery; however, if your surgery is done under general anesthesia, you should stay at least a night at the hospital until the anesthesia is out of the system.
 After the surgery, your healthcare provider will wrap your nose with cotton bandages to prevent extra bleeding.
 The bandages will be removed one or two days after the operation; you can shower or wash your face.

 To minimize the pain and lower the risk of infection, you may be asked to take certain painkillers and antibiotics during recovery.
 Also, you should avoid taking aspirin, ibuprofen, and other blood thinners to prevent bleeding.